-- UCSB’s renowned faculty includes five winners of Nobel Prizes for landmark research in chemistry, physics, and economics.
+- UCSB’s renowned faculty includes six winners of Nobel Prizes for landmark research in chemistry, physics, and economics.
 An alumna of the College of Creative Studies was named 2009 Nobel Laureate in Physiology or Medicine.

 - UCSB faculty members are also included in many prestigious academic organizations, including the American Association for the Advancement of Science, with 90 current or former faculty; Guggenheim Fellows, more than 60; the American Academy of Arts and Sciences, 31; and the National Academy of Engineering, 25.

 - Demand for admission is keen, and the academic quality and diversity of the applicant classes remain very high.
 Fall 2014 applications from prospective freshmen and transfer students totaled 80,893, a record high for UC Santa Barbara.